Koukobin/Ermis/Installers/Client/Windows/Inno-Setup/Ermis-Client/README.md

 ## Authors

-* Ilias Koukovinis (2023) [ilias.koukovinis@gmail.com]*
+* Ilias Koukovinis (2021) [ilias.koukovinis@gmail.com]

 ## License

 Ermis-Client is distributed under the GNU Affero General Public License Version 3.0 which can be found in the `LICENSE` file.

-By using this software, you agree to the terms outlined in the license agreement, which is available in the LICENSE file.
+By using this software, you agree to the terms outlined in the license agreement.